fliphess/miicam/README.md

 And for the web interface, [create an issue in the repo for the web interface](https://github.com/miicam/MiiCamWeb/).

+## Getting Help

+Please always do some proper research yourself first and only create issues if you are very sure it's a bug in the camera and not either human error or another issue that is related to your home setup instead of the camera.

+If you need help setting up, ask the friendly people on the discord channel for some advice.
+If you answer their questions properly and give them the required information, they might be willing to point you in the right direction.

+I'm not that good (read: not socially equipped) to help people setting up their home automation as I've a limited usecase for the camera myself.
+If your issue is not related to the camera or does not contain enough information to start searching for the issue, I might respond itchy or close and lock issues straight after creation to prevent the issue tracker from filling up.
+If you think it's an actual bug and I was to quick with closing your issue, please don't be offended but create a new bugreport with more details on why you think it's a bug or send me a message on discord.

+Keep in mind that the issue tracker is not a helpdesk or community website, but a bug tracker for an open source project.

 ## Need help?
 Want to help?
 Ideas? suggestions?

 I've spend many hours documenting anything I ran into.